 - 3/4 teaspoon sugar

-2. While the chicken is marinating, prepare the other ingredients: Combine the sauce ingredients in a bowl and set aside.
+While the chicken is marinating, combine the sauce ingredients in a bowl and set aside.

-6. Cook for 2 more minutes.
+Cook for 2 more minutes.
 Taste and add salt or pepper if desired.
-Serve hot.